jamiewho/Cat-Girl/readme.md

 ### How to fork/skid the bot

-- Put your own discord bot token in `botsettings.json`
+- Put your own discord bot token in `settings.json`

-- Put your own discord invite link in `bot.js`
+- Put your own discord bot invite link in `invite.js`

 - Install the packages in `packages.json`